bradcerasani/Contract/contract.md

 # 3rd Party Products and Services

-3rd party products and services like domain name registration, website hosting, and email hosting are _not_ included in the website design and development fee.
-If 3rd party products and services are required for your project, they will be included as separate line items on your estimate, or in a separate estimate altogether.
+3rd party products and services such as domain name registration, website hosting, and email hosting are _not_ included in the website design and development fee.
+If 3rd party products and services are required for your project, they will be included as separate line items on your estimate or in a separate estimate altogether.
 We do not markup these products and services; what we pay is what you pay.

 ### Hosting and Deployment

-If you currently have a hosting plan, we will deploy your new website to your host's server.
+If you currently have a hosting plan, we will deploy your new website to your existing server.
 If you do not have a hosting plan or if your current hosting plan is deemed inadequate, we will make our best hosting recommendation based on the resource requirements of your new website.
-We will do a basic setup and configuration of your hosting environment to ensure your website runs quickly and securely.
-If we are setting up a new hosting account for you with a 3rd party, we can provide a separate estimate for that.
+We are not a hosting company, but If we are setting up a new hosting account for you with a 3rd party, we can provide a separate estimate for that.

 ### Email

 If you require email for your domain name, we can provide an estimate for that.

 ### Analytics

-We’re not a website hosting company so we don’t offer support for website hosting, email or other services relating to hosting.
-You may already have professional hosting and you might even manage that hosting in-house; if you do, great.
-If you don’t, we can set up an account for you at one of our preferred hosting providers.
-We can set up your site on a server, plus any statistics software such as Google Analytics and we can provide a separate estimate for that.
-Then, the updates to, and management of that server will be up to you.

-### Changes and revisions
+### Revisions, Amends, and Maintenance

-We know from experience that fixed-price contracts are rarely beneficial to you, as they often limit you to your earliest ideas.
-We don’t want to limit your ability to change your mind.
-The price at the beginning of this contract is based on the length of time we estimate we’ll need to accomplish everything you’ve told us you want to achieve, but we’re happy to be flexible.
-If you want to change your mind or add anything new, that won’t be a problem as we’ll provide a separate estimate for that.
+Any amends which do not drastically alter the scope of The Work do not require renegotiation of costs or this document.

+For any changes that alter the scope of The Work, please see the Change in scope section of this document.

+Any bugs, which, unfortunately, cannot be guaranteed against, that are directly related to The Work, and are discovered within two weeks of the end of The Work, shall be fixed as a matter of course, and require no renegotiation of terms.
+I also apologise in advance if we should ever find ourselves in this situation.

+Maintenance of The Work is not covered by either the project’s costs or this document unless explicitly agreed.

 ### Legal stuff